-In the spring of 2009, Amy Crehore was part of a Pop Surrealism show at
+In the spring of that same year, Amy Crehore was part of a Pop Surrealism show at

-Last Rites & Marianne Boesky Galleries in NYC and participated in shows in CA and Italy.
+Last Rites & Marianne Boesky Galleries in NYC, plus other group shows in CA and Italy.

 Please see "News" for the most up-to-date events.
-Also, see CV.
+Also, see CV (top "ABOUT" menu).